 Atlantic Ocean commercial flounder season now open

-North Carolina Marine Fisheries Proclamation FF-41-2020 opens the Atlantic Ocean commercial flounder season and sets a 12,000-pound offload limit for the harvest period.
+North Carolina Marine Fisheries Proclamation FF-26-2021 opened the Atlantic Ocean commercial flounder season at 12:01 a.m. on April 12, 2021 and establishes a 15,000-pound offload limit for the harvest period.
 Vessels can possess landing limits for other states, but it is unlawful to offload those fish in North Carolina.

 “The intent of this proclamation is to establish harvest periods and limits for the taking of flounder from the Atlantic Ocean to assure that the quota allocated to North Carolina in the joint Mid-Atlantic Fishery Management Council/Atlantic States Marine Fisheries Commission Summer Flounder, Scup and Black Sea Bass Fishery Management Plan is not exceeded.
-The summer flounder commercial fishery and management unit range from Maine to North Carolina,” states the proclamation.
+The summer flounder commercial fishery and management unit range is from Maine to North Carolina,” stated the announcement.